 Why do interviewers ask ethical questions during a medical school interview?
 The interview landscape has drastically changed over the last couple of decades.
 Admissions committees what to assess your ability to think on your feet, your decision-making process, and your ethical values.
 Talking about your journey to medical school is one thing, but to be asked to talk about a moral dilemma in a mature and professional way is a totally different thing.
 Ethical questions allow interview committees to evaluate some of the most important qualities required for a good physician: communication skills, non-bias attitude, sound judgment, empathy, and more.

 Today, ethical questions are incorporated by a variety of professional schools in their admissions processes.
 You can easily expect ethical questions if you are preparing for a nursing interview or physician assistant interview.
-You can expect ethical MMI questions, or during your CASPer test or Snapshot.
+You can expect ethical MMI questions, or during your CASPer test.
 This is why understanding what is expected of you and having a solid answer strategy is key.
 Proper interview prep for these types of questions can help you articulate your position and devise a solid decision-making plan that will impress your interviews, and later, help you as a practicing physician.

 If you would like tips on preparing for your med school interview, check out this infographic: